 You must prove that another driver was negligent in causing your accident to recover these damages.
 This means you will have to provide evidence that they breached their duty to drive safely and caused your accident.
 Dash or traffic cam footage, medical records, and eyewitness testimony may all provide support for your claim.

 Keep in mind, insurers often blame motorcyclists for accidents, even when it’s not their fault.
 They do this to reduce their liability.
-Florida’s pure comparative fault rules will reduce your damages to account for your share of fault for the accident, if any.
-For these reasons, you should hire a motorcycle accident lawyer in St. Petersburg to protect your best interest.
+Florida’s modified comparative fault rules will reduce your damages to account for your share of fault for the accident, if any.
+You’ll also be barred from recovering damages if you were mostly at fault.
+For these reasons, you should hire a motorcycle accident lawyer in St. Petersburg to protect your best interests.

-Call Today for a Free Consultation With Our St. Petersburg Motorcycle Accident Attorneys
+Call Today for a Free Consultation With Our St. Petersburg Motorcycle Accident Law Firm

-Being involved in a motorcycle accident can have long-term consequences.
+Being involved in a motorcycle accident in Pinellas County can have long-term consequences.
 Let us help you recover the compensation you are entitled to receive.
 Call now for your free case review with an experienced St. Petersburg personal injury lawyer.